xdmushui/partner-center-sdk/develop/get-invoice-unbilled-recon-lineitems.md

 ---
-title: Get invoice unbilled line items (for first & third party)
+title: Get invoice unbilled recon line items (for first and third parties)
-description: How to get a collection of unbilled  line item details for specified period. ms.assetid: 3EE2F67D-8D99-4FAB-A2D6-D33BAD1F324F ms.date: 02/22/2019 ms.localizationpriority: medium
+description: How to get a collection of unbilled line item details for specified period. ms.date: 02/22/2019 ms.localizationpriority: medium
 ---

-# Get unbilled line items (for first & third party)
+# Get invoice unbilled recon line items (for first and third parties)

 **Applies To**